EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Clarifications:*
 - Which of the FAIR principles we actually can fulfill in WP radar data - e.g. DOI for OPERA composite.
 For national data, the DOI or PID should be applied by the NMSs?
-- Findability
-  * F1. (meta)data are assigned a globally unique and persistent identifier
-  * F2. data are described with rich metadata
-  * F3. metadata clearly and explicitly include the identifier of the data it describes
-  * F4. (meta)data are registered or indexed in a searchable resource
- - Accessibility
-   * A1. (meta)data are retrievable by their identifier using a standardized communications protocol
-   * A1.1 the protocol is open, free, and universally implementable
-   * A1.2 the protocol allows for an authentication and authorization procedure, where necessary
-   * A2. metadata are accessible, even when the data are no longer available
-- Interoperability
-   * I1. (meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation.
-   * I2. (meta)data use vocabularies that follow FAIR principles
-   * I3. (meta)data include qualified references to other (meta)data
-- Reusability
-    * R1. meta(data) are richly described with a plurality of accurate and relevant attributes
-    * R1.1. (meta)data are released with a clear and accessible data usage license
-    * R1.2. (meta)data are associated with detailed provenance?
-    * R1.3. (meta)data meet domain-relevant community standards

-- Can FAIR, HVD and WIS2 requirements be contradictory?
-- The requirements are not contradictory, but strict follow-up of the FAIR principles requires at least unique persistent id's on the dataset level (see definition elsewhere).
-Keeping metadata for indefinite time may be too challenging, since observation datasets are small and only live in E-SOH for 24 hours.
+- The FAIR, HVD and WIS2 requirements are not contradictory, but strict follow-up of the FAIR principles requires at least unique persistent id's on the dataset level (see definition elsewhere).
+Keeping metadata and in the case of radar data, the data processing chanin, for indefinite time may be too challenging.

 *Acceptance criteria:*